|Professor of Military Science and Leadership

 ROTC draws young men and women for training from all geographical, economic, and social strata of our society, as well as from the many educational disciplines required for the modern army.
 The program ensures that men and women educated in a liberal and broad spectrum of American institutions of higher learning are commissioned annually into the officer corps.

-Army ROTC develops students under the total person concept.
+Army ROTC develops students under the whole person concept.
 Cadets must maintain academic standards while taking on the additional responsibilities of ROTC.
 Army ROTC cadets are required to participate in organized physical fitness training.
 Students enrolled in the advanced course are required to be full-time students, taking at least 12 hours each semester.

 Placement and Course Credit Substitution